saadullahsaeed/pub-sub/README.md

 add a method to the Configuration which you invoke after the Wire() method(s), that listens on a given Topic.
 When notified, it closes all Topics in the Configuration.

 Some minor notes:
++ Somewhere in your code you should create a _Configuration_ instance, before it is passed to _Wire_, so that it is initialised with all possible topics.
+Otherwise, _Get_ calls will return
+<nil>s and your stack won't work.
+This has been omitted in the above example, for clarity.
+I usually use one _Configuration_ instance for the whole app, and initialise it
+with const strings once somewhere close to a main() method.
 + I usually keep many _Wire(configuration *Configuration)_ functions in my stack: one per package or so.
 I call them in sequence, but due to the asynchronous architecture  of the Pub-Sub and the Wire() method, objects are created when they need to.
 + The Add(...) method above *escapes* if a given Topic already exists in the map.
 This is important, and obvious if you think about it for a second: you might be wiping out somebody's Subscribers, if you allow overwriting.
 And by doing so, you are in strong risk of a _panic_ or at least an indefinite block/deadlock.